 Focus on Automation

-TechOps relies on automation to manage IT infrastructure efficiently.
-Tasks like setting up servers, updating software, and configuring networks are automated to reduce errors and save time.
+TechOps automates IT tasks to make them faster and more efficient.
+It handles things like setting up servers, updating software, and configuring networks automatically, reducing errors and saving time.

 Focus on Collaboration